Creating a PostgreSQL cluster

 -

 folderId: Folder ID.
-You can get it with the list of folders in the cloud. -
+You can get it from the cloud’s folder list. -

 name: Cluster name. -